Brigita08r/myPage2/README.md

  Trying to remember some basics.
  Plan to try out creating pages.

- So far tried out: html, then added some styling with css and starting to add javascript as well.
+ So far I have tried out: html, then added some styling with css and starting to add javascript as well.